-The Institute for Supply Management said Friday that its index of non-manufacturing activity fell to 53.1 in April from 54.4 in March.
+The Institute for Supply Management, a trade group of purchasing managers, said Wednesday that its service-sector index rose to 54 from 53 in December.
 Any reading above 50 indicates expansion.

 The improvement points to continued economic gains for the service industry, despite some challenges posed by freezing temperatures and winter storms last month.

 The survey covers businesses that employ 90 percent of the U.S. workforce, including retail, construction, health care and financial services firms.
 Because these companies are less sensitive to nasty weather than manufacturers are, the January figure suggests that a reported slowdown at factories last month was due in part to the winter chill rather than to broader weakness in the economy.

 The services sector has experienced "slow, incremental growth" for the past four years and is on a sustainable path, said Anthony Nieves, chairman of ISM's services survey.

 "It's been chugging along very steady," said Nieves, adding that the 4 1/2-year-old recovery from the Great Recession has been "very resilient even with the ups and downs."

 A measure of new orders rose 0.5 points to 50.9.
 The measure for hiring rose 0.8 points to 56.4, the highest reading since November 2010.

 The improved employment measure could point to solid jobs gains in the January employment report being released Friday by the Labor Department, said Maninder Sibia, an economist for Contingent Macro Advisors.

 Earlier this week, the ISM said its survey on manufacturing plunged to 51.3 in January from 56.5 in December, partly because cold weather delayed shipments of raw materials and caused some factories to shut down.
 The drop rattled the stock market as evidence that the economic strength coming out of last year might be starting to fade.